NinaZumel/dark_tales_sleuth/content/ghost-stories-mag/john-kellys-christmas-ghost.md

 in the middle reaches of Riverside drive, there lay several miles of slippery streets.
 I could not walk the distance.
-Unfatigued I would have hesitated to attempt the hike in the face of the storm which made all making a real eltone to already make my way on foot.
+Unfatigued I would have hesitated to attempt the hike in the face of the storm which made all walking a real effort.
+But, already about "all in", I know I could not make my way on foot.
 The nickel must go for a subway ride which would carry me over a portion of my journey.